SwiftStrike24/crypto-converter-landingpage/implementation.md

 -   **Objective:** Provide a platform-specific download link for the application.
 -   **Key Features:**
-    -   **Dynamic File Fetching:** Connects to the `/api/files` backend endpoint to get metadata for the latest application installer from Cloudflare R2.
+    -   **Accurate R2 Metadata:** Connects to the `/api/files` backend endpoint to get metadata for the latest application installer from Cloudflare R2.
+The endpoint performs a `HEAD` on the selected object to return the authoritative `Content-Length` (as `sizeBytes`), `ETag`, and optional `sha256` from object metadata.
     -   **Platform Selector:** Allows users to select their operating system (currently Windows, with macOS as "Coming Soon").
     -   **Robust Error Handling:** If the API fails to fetch file data, it displays a user-friendly error message and a retry button.
     -   **Automatic Updates:** Periodically re-fetches metadata to check for new versions and displays a "New!" badge if a new version is detected.
+    -   **Download Pipeline:** Uses the unified `/api/download?key=...` route for all downloads to ensure Range support and consistent headers.
+The browser manages resume via native Range requests.
     -   **Embedded Demo:** Includes another instance of the `ConverterDemo` for user engagement.
     -   **Dual Particle System:** Renders two instances of the `ParticleWave` component.
 An `ambient` green galaxy effect is active when scrolling into the section, and a `travel` effect creates a star-streaking transition when scrolling out of the section.
     -   **3D Scroll Animation:** Implements consistent entry (zoom-in from previous section) and exit (zoom-out) animations using `useTransform` hooks based on scroll progress, maintaining the seamless 3D-like transition effect throughout the page.